Shimanga/Website-Analytics-Report/README.md

 <H2>Recommendations</H2>

-The website audience has potential to grow and convert
+The website audience has potential to grow and convert.
+The audience is global, but there is also a regional specific audience.
+Below are recommendations to aid the launch of the online store.

 <ul>
 <li>Run targeted advertising or promotional campaigns in Lusaka and Kitwe where there is high potential</li>